cfahlgren1/blog/content/post/why-opensource-matters.md

 - google
 - gravatar
 autoThumbnailImage: false
-thumbnailImagePosition: "left"
+thumbnailImagePosition: left
-thumbnailImage: /img/github.jpeg
+thumbnailImage: "/img/github.jpeg"
-coverImage: /img/ossdd.png
+coverImage: "/img/ossdd.png"
 metaAlignment: left

 ---
 Recently, in my IT Security Class, the topic of open source software has come up multiple times.
 To my disappointment I find that many are confused about what open source software (OSS) is and why it's important.
 <!--more-->